-Hi, my name is Mrs Davies, and I am the Curriculum Leader for Religious Education.
-Having studied religion myself at university, I love seeing the curiousness and wonder that RE lessons can bring.
+Hi, my name is Miss Nassau, and I am the Curriculum Leader for Religious Education.

 At Round Hill, we provide children with a challenging and engaging RE curriculum that inspires a curiosity and fascination about the different religions, beliefs and worldviews of people within their community and around the world.